GeoscienceAustralia/dea-knowledge-hub/docs/guides/land-cover-explorer.md

 * Click the name of any of these base classes to view its sub-classifications, and tick the checkbox of any of these to selectively view them on the map.
 * Any combination of base classes and sub-classifications can be selectively viewed on the map.
 * To reset this tool to the default values, tick then untick each of the base classes.

-Click on a Land Cover class to view only that selected class on the map.
-Click the same class again to revert to viewing all the classes on the map.

 Learn more about the [Level 4 dataset](/data/product/dea-land-cover-landsat/?tab=description).